General Terms And Conditions Of Sale Of DHL Express France

 3.5 Customs Formalities

-If Customs Operation must be carried out, the Instructing Party guarantees the Registered Customs Representative for any financial consequences arising from erroneous instructions, inapplicable documents, etc. leading generally to the assessment of the duties, additional taxes, fines etc. from the relevant authority.
+If Customs Operation must be carried out, the Instructing Party guarantees the Registered Customs Representative against all financial consequences arising from erroneous instructions, inapplicable documents, or any other irregularities leading generally to the assessment of the duties and/or, additional taxes, fines etc. from the relevant authority.

-In case of clearance of goods benefiting from preferential treatment concluded or accepted by the European Union, the Instructing Party should guarantee to have undertaken any enquiries required by the disposals of the Community Customs Code to ensure that all the preferential treatment conditions have been respected.
+In case of clearance of goods benefiting from preferential treatment concluded or granted by the European Union, the Instructing Party guarantees to have undertaken any enquiries required by the disposals of the Community Customs Code to ensure that all the preferential treatment conditions have been respected.

-The Instructing Party must, upon request of the Registered Customs Representative aiming at ensuring, within the prescribed time limit, deliver to the latter any information required by the customs legislation.
+The Instructing Party must, upon request of the Registered Customs Representative, within the prescribed time limit, provide the latter with any information required by the customs legislation.
+Failure to provide such information within the time limit shall make the Instructing Party liable for all prejudicial consequences of this failure in event of delay, additional costs, damages etc.

 However, as goods quality and/or technical standardisation rules fall under the sole responsibility of the Instructing Party, the latter must provide the Registered Customs Representative with all documents (test, certificate, etc.) required by the legislation for their circulation.
 The Registered Customs Representative does not incur any liability for the non-compliance of the goods with said quality or technical standardization rules.